YellowFlash2012/dev-busca/README.md

 - conditionnaly render templates when the same template is used for 2 or more views
 - how to style and add atributes to form's inputs right in the forms.py
 - how to use __icontains, __iexact, __in while performing search queries

+# todos:
+- change login from useing username to email